Time for some weekend indulgence: a pretty epic lunch sandwich, mashing up a Grilled Cheese sandwich and French onion soup!

 - When the butter is starting to foam add the onions and give the pan a good toss to combine and spread the onions in an even layer and then lower the heat to medium.

 - Add the thyme leaves and let the onions soften for about 30-40 minutes, stirring occasionally.
-Add a tablespoon of water and stir to prevent the onions sticking to the bottom.
+Add a tablespoon of water and stir to prevent the onions from sticking to the bottom.
 Take the pan off the heat and season with pepper.

 - Butter one side of 4 of the slices of sourdough bread and set aside.